Blast at Tata Steel plant in Jamshedpur, three injured | Headlines

 As per the standard safety protocol, the incident was immediately reported to authorities concerned, and further investigation to ascertain the cause of the explosion is underway, it said.

-Factory Inspector, Jamshedpur circle, Binit Kumar Singh, told PTI that a probe will be conducted to ascertain the exact cause behind the incident that caused minor injuries to three people.
+Factory Inspector, Jamshedpur circle, Binit Kumar Singh, told PTI that a probe will be conducted to ascertain the exact cause behind the incident.
+Tata Steel group is among the top global steel companies with an annual crude steel capacity of 34 million tonnes.

+The domestic steel giant is one of the world's most geographically diversified steel producers, with operations and commercial presence across the globe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)